The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Introduction

-The relationship between reduced locus of Bruhat-Tits strata and Deligne-Lusztig varieties has been studied group-theoretically in \cite{GHN19}: the perfection of the special fiber of the Rapoport-Zink space is isomorphic to an ADLV.
-In our case, the ADLV is fully Newton-Hodge decomposable (\cite[\S 1.3]{GHN19}), and the EKOR strata decompose into weak Bruhat-Tits strata (\cite[\S 2.4]{GHN2024}) where each stratum is isomorphic to the perfection of a Deligne-Lusztig variety.
-For Coxeter-type parahoric levels in the unitary group of signature $(n-1,1)$ (studied in \cite{Vollaard-Wedhorn,RTW,Wu16}), \cite{GHN2024} shows that the weak Bruhat-Tits stratification coincides with the classical Bruhat-Tits stratification.
+Finally, we establish an explicit isomorphism between Bruhat--Tits strata and Deligne--Lusztig varieties, extending similar results from \cites{Vollaard-Wedhorn,RTW,Wu16}.
+The relationship between the reduced locus of Bruhat--Tits strata and Deligne--Lusztig varieties has been studied group-theoretically in \cite{GHN19}.
+To be more precise, by passing to perfect schemes, the special fiber of Rapoport--Zink spaces are identical to affine Deligne--Lusztig varieties (ADLV), which are analogues of the Deligne--Lusztig varieties over local fields, and can be described in purely group-theoretical language.
+For a unitary group with signature $(n-1,1)$, the ADLVs are fully Newton-Hodge decomposable (\cite[\S 1.3]{GHN19}), and the EKOR strata decompose into weak Bruhat--Tits strata (\cite[\S 2.4]{GHN2024}) where each stratum is isomorphic to the perfection of a Deligne--Lusztig variety.
+When the level structure is of the Coxeter type, which is the case in \cites{Vollaard-Wedhorn,RTW,Wu16}, the paper \cite{GHN2024} shows that the weak Bruhat--Tits stratification coincides with the classical Bruhat--Tits stratification.

-While the group-theoretical approach provides a comprehensive framework, it has some limitations: it is purely topological, and hence may lose geometric and arithmetic information.
-Moreover, it turns out that the lattice descriptions of Bruhat-Tits stratification are more useful in some arithmetic applications, such as describing special cycles.
+\begin{remark} While the group-theoretical approach provides a comprehensive framework, it has some limitations: it is topological, and may lose geometric and arithmetic information.
+For instance, intersection multiplicities can change when passing to the reduced scheme or its perfection.
+Furthermore, it turns out that the lattice descriptions of the Bruhat--Tits stratification are more useful in some arithmetic applications, such as in the description of special cycles, see for instance, \cite[\S 4]{KR1}, \cite[\S 2.7]{LZ}, \cite[Cor.
+2.30]{LL2} and \cite[Prop.
+3.20]{HLSY}. \end{remark} \begin{remark} It is known that the original morphism constructed by Vollaard and Wedhorn \cite{Vollaard-Wedhorn} is not an isomorphism, as it differs by a Frobenius twist.
+We resolve this discrepancy and explain this appearance of the Frobenius twist, see Remark \ref{rmk:correct-VW} for details. \end{remark}

-We establish a scheme-theoretic relationship between Bruhat-Tits strata and Deligne-Lusztig varieties.
-Compared to the Coxeter type cases, several new phenomena emerge.
-Due to the extensive notation and results involved, we refer readers to \S \ref{sec:relate-DLV} for a complete result.
-We want to point out a new phenomenon in the non-Coxeter type case.
+We also study the geometry of Deligne--Lusztig varieties in our setting.
+In contrast to cases of the Coxeter type, several new phenomena appear.
+Given the technical complexity and extensive notation involved, we refer the reader to \S \ref{sec:relate-DLV} for the complete result.
+We wish to highlight a new phenomenon specific to our case.
 In \cite[Prop.
-5.3]{RTW}, one of the important steps is studying the space
+5.3]{RTW}, a key step involved is studying the space

-Here $\Lambda^\sharp/\Lambda$ is equipped with a natural symplectic structure (see \S \ref{sec:notation}) and extends to $\F$.
-The map $\Phi$ denotes the Frobenius action on this space.
+Here $\Lambda^\sharp/\Lambda$ is equipped with a natural symplectic structure (see \S \ref{sec:notation}) and extends to $\F$, and $\Phi$ is the Frobenius action on this space.
 In loc. cit, it is shown that the space $S_\Lambda$ admits a first-step decomposition:

 where $X_P(\id)$ corresponds to $\Phi$-stable subspaces and $X_P(w)$ to the non-$\Phi$-stable ones.
 We refer the reader to \cite[Prop.
 5.3]{RTW} for detailed definitions of the notation.

 In the non-Coxeter type case, the subspaces $\cV$ parameterized by $S_\Lambda$ are totally isotropic but not Lagrangian.
 The first-step decomposition consists of three components: